yanliu1111/bookworm_v2_ai_helper/README.md

-# BOOKWORM V2.0 wants to 'hire' gpt4free as our AI-Helper 🤖 in the web
+# BOOKWORM v2.0 wants to 'hire' gpt as our AI-Helper 🤖 in the web

 My first full-stack web app [BOOKWORM v1.0](https://github.com/yanliu1111/ReactFirebase-FullStackProject-bookLibrary) was built by Nov.
 2022.
 I want to improve it by adding an AI helper to help me to manage my book library.
 I want to use gpt4free as my AI helper.